1. Who is accountable for processing my personal data?

 is responsible for processing your personal data on this website (hereinafter referred to as “we”).

-We process personally identifiable information (“personal data”) in accordance with GDPR provisions.
+We process personally identifiable information (“personal data”) in accordance with GDPR provisions and Law no. 190/2018 for the implementation of the GDPR.

 You can contact our designated Data Protection Officer at the address indicated above by using the reference ‘For the attention of the Data Protection Officer’ or by writing to: email@example.com